Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 ###### <span style="color:white">20:00 UTC 31.12.2020</color>
 (Compatible with older versions)
-- Added an outline of a  42x42 square of stone bricks to the Tiles book, it's the same size as the grid on which all rail blueprints a re based on, so it can be used as a placeholder for future rails
+- Added an outline of a  42x42 square of stone bricks to the Tiles book, it's the same size as the grid that all rail blueprints are based on, so it can be used as a placeholder for future rails
 - some minor fixes like correcting spelling mistakes, changing blueprint tooltips a bit and so on

 ###### <span style="color:white">18:00 UTC 01.01.2021</color>